Arathain/art/ib/txt/vangogh.md

 Vincent Van Gogh was a troubled Dutch painter, spending most of his life in the Hague, and wandering across the country for several months.
+He was highly religious but also notoriously unstable at times, being locked up in an asylum for a while.
 //https://www.biography.com/artist/vincent-van-gogh

 <img alt="Cypresses" height="480" src="https://collectionapi.metmuseum.org/api/collection/v1/iiif/437980/794518/main-image" width="619"/>